edespino/cloudberry-site/docs/sql-stmts/create-database.md

 The creator becomes the owner of the new database by default.
 Superusers can create databases owned by other users by using the `OWNER` clause.
 They can even create databases owned by users with no special privileges.
 Non-superusers with `CREATEDB` privilege can only create databases owned by themselves.

 By default, the new database will be created by cloning the standard system database `template1`.
 A different template can be specified by writing `TEMPLATE name`.
-In particular, by writing `TEMPLATE template0`, you can create a clean database containing only the standard objects predefined by Cloudberry Database.
+In particular, by writing `TEMPLATE template0`, you can create a clean database containing only the standard objects predefined by Apache Cloudberry.
 This is useful if you wish to avoid copying any installation-local objects that may have been added to `template1`.

 ## Parameters